 “What’s troubling to me at a structural level is that the entity charged with overseeing the program is concerned with the public perception of individual districts.
 It raises questions for me about the independence and arm’s length nature of this entity’s oversight.”

 The SAO makes numerous recommendations to the City related to compliance with TIF district statutory and rule requirements, and the office makes recommendations to VEPC that include clarifying certain TIF rules and requirements.
-To view the full report, please .
+To view the full report, please click here.